joelburton/computer-setup/windows.md

 Windows is clearly the best platform for developers.
 Ok, we just said that to make you feel better.
 Prepare for some mocking from your Mac & Linux counterparts, but while they're spending hours typing obscure commands in their terminal you can gloat at how you can run programs that actually make life easier.
 That being said, a lot of developers do use Windows as their development environment.
 There's a reason Windows is installed on more computers than anything else.

-If you want the full "command line" experiance, you can always install Ubuntu on a Virtual Machine.
+If you want the full "command line" experience, you can always install Ubuntu on a Virtual Machine.

 https://www.virtualbox.org/